 Friday 16th August - 80 KM 50 M

 Hopefully today’s Greyhound bus to Washington isn’t delayed unlike yesterday’s journey to Baltimore.
 I say goodbye to Charlie and head to the bus stop that will take me to the Greyhound terminal.
-I wait for a few minutes and the number 73 doesn’t arrive - I order a Lyft instead and the bus leaves on time - arriving into Washington at half 9.
-That gives me the whole day for sightseeing-most of which will be on foot.
-First it’s a walk past the Supreme Court, then State Capitol building and the first museum of the day is the National Museum of the American Indian.
+I wait for a few minutes and the number 73 doesn’t arrive so I order a Lyft instead with the bus leaving on time and arriving into Washington at half 9.
+That gives me the whole day for sightseeing, most of which will be on foot.
+First it’s a walk past the Supreme Court, then State Capitol building with the first museum of the day the National Museum of the American Indian.
 The Native American Indians suffered a similar destructive fate as did the Native Australian Aboriginals upon European settlement/invasion.
 Due to the racist nature of the conquerers, the attempt to destroy and eradicate thousands of years of ancestral life amounts to what today would be called a genocide.
-Yet the spirit of the native Indian people could never be eradicated and was great to learn about the struggle for native recognition in American society.
-After leaving the museum I walked along the National Mall with the iconic Washington Monument in the background.
-The second museum I visited was the United States Holocaust Museum - an area which I’m extremely passionate about - especially when I’m teaching the subject.
-I start with a one hour guided group tour - with the question being “Could America done more to prevent the Holocaust?”.
+Yet the spirit of the native Indian people could never be eradicated and it was great to learn about the struggle for native recognition in American society.
+After leaving the museum I walk along the National Mall with the iconic Washington Monument in the background.
+The second museum I visit is the United States Holocaust Museum - an area which I’m extremely passionate about, especially when I’m teaching the subject.
+I start with a one hour guided group tour, with the question being asked by our tour guide “Could America have done more to prevent the Holocaust?”.
 It’s a really informative tour, and I take lots of picture of the information boards, which will be useful for when I return to the classroom.
 Once the tour is over I head for the main exhibition where I watch a short film on the history of Anti-Semitism.
 Most of the information here I have studied/taught in detail as it’s based on the Holocaust in general, whereas the tour was based on the Holocaust and America’s response (lack of?).
-It takes me a while to find somewhere for lunch and once I have eaten my sandwich it’s took to do some serious walking again - this time of the memorials to prominent American figures - starting with Thomas Jefferson, then George Mason, Franklin Delano Roosevelt, Martin Luther King Jr, Abraham Lincoln and finishing the circuit with the World War II memorial.
-Upon arrival at the last memorial it’s not too far a walk to the White House - the best views/access is from Pennsylvania Avenue - and finally I’m done - I really fancy a herbal tea now and find myself randomly stumbling across the Teaism - it’s a great tea - a well deserved opportunity to finally have a rest.
+It takes me a while to find somewhere for lunch and once I have eaten my sandwich it’s took to do some serious walking again - this time of the memorials to prominent American figures, starting with Thomas Jefferson, then George Mason, Franklin Delano Roosevelt, Martin Luther King Jr, Abraham Lincoln and finishing the circuit with the World War II memorial.
+Upon arrival at the last memorial it’s not too far a walk to the White House.
+The best views/access are from Pennsylvania Avenue and once I have taken a picture of the iconic building and I’m finally done.
+It's time for a well deserved rest and I really fancy a herbal tea.
+Luckily I find myself randomly stumbling across a lovely place called Teaism.
 My next Couchsurfing host is based in Herndon, VA, which is near Dulles Airport from where I will be catching a flight to Toronto the next day at around lunchtime.
-To get there from downtown Washington, it’s an easy metro to the end of the silver line - from where he will be kindly picking me up.
-JB is another nice guy/host and he take me back to his house where I can drop my bag and quickly freshen up.
+To get there from downtown Washington it’s an easy metro ride to the end of the silver line, from where he will be kindly picking me up.
+JB is another nice guy/host, driving me to his house where I drop my bag and quickly freshen up.
 He’s gonna be playing volleyball tonight so I asked to be dropped at a local’s bar where I can have a couple of drinks, something to eat and chat with some regulars.
-JB takes me to Old Jimmy’s Tavern and I have a drink before he leaves and long not after he’s gone I meet some locals/regulars and whilst sitting at the bar - Eric, couple Audrey and Paul and Sandra - who is friends with the couple.
-It’s not long before the discussion turns to politics - it get’s pretty heated between Audrey and Paul and Eric - who ends up leaving.
+JB takes me to Old Jimmy’s Tavern and I have a drink with him before he leaves and long not after he’s gone I meet some locals/regulars whilst sitting at the bar - Eric, couple Audrey and Paul and their friend Sandra.
+It’s not long before the discussion turns to politics resulting in a pretty heated debate between Audrey and Paul and Eric - who ends up leaving.
 I find it fascinating to hear their arguments with regards to the state of the country.
-As the night progresses, Sandra is the first to leave with Audrey and Paul leaving not far after - it’s Paul’s surprise 70th and Audrey invites to appear in the bar at around 2:30 the next day-I tell her I would love to but unfortunately I will be in Toronto, Canada.
+As the night progresses, Sandra is the first to leave with Audrey and Paul leaving not far after - it’s Paul’s surprise 70th and Audrey invites to appear in the bar at around 2:30 the next day.
+I tell her I would love to but unfortunately I will be in Toronto, Canada.
 I’m feeling the effects of a few drinks, a couple which have been kindly donated to me.
-Around 11pm, JB comes to pick me up and it’s amazing to be heading to a bed for the night - what a day - and night.
+Around 11pm, JB comes to pick me up and it’s an amazing feeling to be heading to a bed for the night - what a day - and night.
 The day was about learning and seeing more about American History and Politics whereas the night ended up being an eye opener on American culture.

 Saturday 17th August 550 KM 340 M

 JB has to go to a tennis match in the morning so I’m left to relax, listen to music and pack for my flight.
 By the time he gets back it doesn’t leave us much time to get a sit down brunch/breakfast so we stop at Subway and eat our sandwiches near Dulles airport.
-It’s been a good week of Couchsurfing - he drops me off at the airport and I’m on a small propellor plane to Billy Bishop Toronto City Airport - considering the size of the plane and the weather I was expecting a much bumpier ride - but since I did my spiritual retreats I’m a lot less anxious/stressed about air turbulence (and life in general).
+It’s been a good week of Couchsurfing - he drops me off at the airport and I’m on a small propellor plane to Billy Bishop Toronto City Airport and considering the size of the plane and the weather I was expecting a much bumpier ride.
 I always tell myself that the chance of the plane falling out of the sky are pretty slim - let’s just hope this thought is never proven wrong.
-My cousin from India, Sandeep, is ready to greet me at the small downtown airport and take me to his family home in Cambridge - which is an hour and half from the city.
+My cousin from India, Sandeep, is ready to greet me at the small downtown airport and take me to his family home in Cambridge, which is an hour and half from the city.
 We spend the journey chatting and it’s great to see his wife (Ashdeep) and baby boy (Himmut) upon arrival at their newly built home in the suburbs of a small city.
 My first impression of Canada is that it reminds me a bit of Australia - a young, growing country attracting migrants with skills/money.
-Canada has a big Indian/Punjabi community and Sandeep’s in-laws/Ashdeep’s family live just around the corner and come for dinner and drinks (men only) to see me.
+Canada has a big North indian/Punjabi community and Sandeep’s in-laws/Ashdeep’s family live just around the corner and come for dinner and drinks (men only) to see me.
 Dinner is a creamy paneer (cottage cheese) curry with fresh chapati washed down with a couple of Canadian beers - beautiful.
 Once dinner and drinks are done, its pretty late so it’s time to hit the bed.

 Sunday 18th August